-The average cooling temperature of a recreational vehicle refrigerator is around 60° F (15° C) and it can vary depending on the outside air temperature.
-Avoid opening the refrigerator for extended periods of time as this will warm the refrigerator and its contents and it can take up to 6 hours to bring the temperature back down to 60° F.
+The average cooling temperature of a recreational vehicle refrigerator is around 35F (generally between 35F to 41F is considered the norm) and it can vary depending on outside temperature.
+Avoid opening the refrigerator for extended periods of time as this will warm the refrigerator and its contents and it can take up to 6 hours to bring the temperature back down.